Humanitarian principles are a set of statements that provide a foundation for a system of practice and way of working.

 There are an additional six, specified by the IFRC in their code of conduct, and which have been adopted widely across the NGO sector.

-Read OCHA on Message: Humanitarian Principles and the short summary of the 10 IFRC core principles on the code of conduct or the following document, which will explain each principle in more detail: The Code of Conduct for the International Red Cross and Red Crescent Movement and NonGovernmental Organisations (NGOs) in Disaster Relief.
+Read OCHA on Message: Humanitarian Principles and the short summary of the 10 IFRC core principles on the code of conduct or The Code of Conduct for the International Red Cross and Red Crescent Movement and NonGovernmental Organisations (NGOs) in Disaster Relief which explains each principle in more detail.

-How should agencies and organisations involved in response use and communicate the humanitarian principles?
+How should agencies and organisations involved in response demonstrate that their practice is aligned to the humanitarian principles?
+Do the principles apply to all actors in emergency situations?

 © Coventry University.
 CC BY-NC 4.0